mohsoltani/GFMAP/README.md

 ## Framework Design

-The framework consists of three main models:
+The framework, used for 5 submissions, consists of three main models:

 ### Model 1 and Model 2
 - Model 1 and Model 2 extract text and image features from each tweet as vectors of sizes `a` and `b`, respectively.